 You can go kayaking and canoeing anywhere there’s water.
 The ocean, the local canal, even your local swimming pool – though good luck getting a kayak through the doors without the poor receptionist asking you a few serious questions.

 Naturally, not many people own canoes or kayaks themselves, as they are not only expensive, and require a nearby body of water to use - they're also especially tough to store.
 So if you’re looking to go canoeing or kayaking, it’s best to check on Google for a hire point near you.
-Where there’s water, there tend to be boats.
+Where there’s water, there tends to be boats.
 And if you do buy one, message local paddling clubs to ask for tips on where to store it.